sveltejs/kit/documentation/faq/10-what-can-i-make-with-sveltekit.md

 - User-friendly progressively-enhanced interactive pages with SSR and [Form Actions](/docs/form-actions).
 - Static pages with [prerendering](/docs/page-options#prerender).

 SvelteKit can also be deployed to a wide spectrum of hosted architectures via [adapters](/docs/adapters).
-In cases where SSR is used or server-side logic is added without using prerendering, those functions will be adapted to the target backend.
+In cases where SSR is used (or server-side logic is added without prerendering), those functions will be adapted to the target backend.
 Some examples include:

 - Self-hosted dynamic web applications with a [Node.js backend](/docs/adapter-node).
 - Serverless web applications with backend loaders and APIs deployed as remote functions.
 See [zero-config deployments](/docs/adapter-auto) for popular deployment options.